Michael Jibson: Television

-In 2021 Michael portrayed the infamous Rudolf II in the second season of Sky One's television drama A Discovery of Witches, which is based upon Deborah Harkness' book series of the same name.

-Michael played DS Stuart Reeves in the 2020 miniseries Honour which was based on the real life murder of Banaz Mahmod.

-After that 2021 saw him portray Cary Hemings in Season 2 of Sky One's political thriller Cobra.
+In 2021, Jibson portrayed the infamous Rudolf II in the second season of Sky One's television drama A Discovery of Witches.
+Jibson played DS Stuart Reeves in the 2020 miniseries Honour which was based on the real life murder of Banaz Mahmod.
+After that, 2021 saw him portray Cary Hemings in season 2 of Sky One's political thriller Cobra.